 Supercharge your GTD workflow with Mailbutler

-Mailbutler's inbox features are powerfully designed for Apple Mail, Outlook & Gmail to help you and your team manage emails flexibly the way you want.
-Make use of Notes and Tasks, Snooze, and Follow-up Reminders to enhance your GTD workflow even more.
+Mailbutler's inbox features are powerfully designed for Apple Mail, Outlook and Gmail to help you and your team manage emails flexibly the way you want.
+Make use of Notes, Snooze, and Tasks to enhance your GTD workflow even more.

 4 min read